 Why are you spending all this time and energy trying to grow on YouTube if you don’t enjoy it?
 I think don’t lose sight of the fact that it’s meant to be fun, you know, like that’s the whole point, that’s the whole point of this YouTube system is that we get to do it our way.

 Yeah, that’s probably my big piece of advice is to really enjoy the journey.
 Oh yeah.
 That’s so true.
 I love that.
 And black belt finance, I think he, he also really likes that point as well.

 I think it’s so important to make videos that you’re actually passionate about and that you enjoy making, because if you’re just stuck in this rabbit hole of comparing yourself to other people, comparing your content and your grades to other people, yeah, it’s just, it’s not as fun.

-So yeah, I completely agree with that point and I would love to know, oh, sorry, go on.
+Yeah, I completely agree with that point and I would love to know, oh, sorry, go on.
 I was going to say like, and I think like it’s a journey, right?
-So if you start doing videos on a topic and then you don’t enjoy it, you can always pivot.
+If you start doing videos on a topic and then you don’t enjoy it, you can always pivot.
 You can always change.